IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

     and/or do it automatically/without manual intervention isn't really the point.

-  * The P2P design strives to _prevent_ eclipses.
-But the Networking Team's plan from the start has been for Consensus to handle _detecting_ eclipses when the peer selection went wrong.
+  * The Networking Team's plan from the start had been for the P2P design to try to _prevent_ eclipses, but ultimately rely on Consensus to handle _detecting_ eclipses when the peer selection went wrong.
 Once detected, the plan for _escaping_ eclipses has been to cycle our peers, starting a fresh P2P connection effort.
 Remark: if we're fundamentally eclipsed (eg at the hardware level), then the best we can hope for is refusing to commit to any blocks until we're reconnected to the honest chain.
 (Or just dying with an indiciative log message, I suppose.)

-  * See below for the detection scheme.
+  * However, in early 2022, a few conversations among subsets of Frisby, Alexander Russell, and Networking discussed what the _escape_ action would look like and why it might do any better than the peer selection that lead to an eclipse.
+The result of those conversations was a change in the design: instead of only doing the escape action when we detect eclipses, the Networking layer will simply do something along the same lines "frequently enough".
+Thus, there is a limit how long a (non-physical/non-hardware) eclipse attack could last, and that relieves Consensus of the obligation to detect eclipses (eg by noticing a significant drop off in chain density, which is a tricky probablistic decision to make binary).

 # Mitigating long range attacks